kubernetes/enhancements/keps/sig-apps/2804-consolidate-workload-controllers-status/README.md

 should be approved by the remaining approvers and/or the owning SIG (or SIG Architecture for cross-cutting KEPs).
 -->
-# KEP-2804: Consolidate Workload controllers life cycle state
+# KEP-2804: Consolidate Workload controllers life cycle status

 <!--
 This is the title of your KEP.
 Keep it short, simple, and descriptive.
 A good